-- 3. What do you do in your free time?(P.E., Math) Divide the class in half.
+3. ¿Qué haces en tus ratos libres?
+(P.E., Math) Divide the class in half.
 Each student must ask 5 people on his/her side of the room what he/she does in his/her free time.
 Bring the class back together.
 List the activities on the board.
 Use tick marks to keep track of responses.
 Which were most popular?
-Convert the number to a percent (pourcent).
-As an extension, your students may graph their findings using Micosoft Excel. - 4.
-All about us (P.E., Language Arts) Tell the students to pick a partner.
-Each is to ask (and answer) 3 questions: 1 What do you do after school?
-2 What's your favorite sport?
-3 What do you do on Saturday?
-When finished with the task, ask each student to tell the class one of the responses he/she received. - 5.
-Expressionist Art (Art, P.E., Health) Tell each student to think of his favorite sport, then draw a picture of the body part most used in that sport.
-They can share with the class and the class can guess the sport that is involved or the student can simply say which sport it is.
+Convert the number to a percent (prozent).
+As an extension, your students may graph their findings using Micosoft Excel.

+4. Todo sobre nosotros (P.E., Language Arts) Tell the students to pick a partner.
+Assume the roles of an American student and a Mexican exchange student.
+Each is to ask (and answer) 3 questions: 1.
+What do you do after school?
+2. What is your favorite sport?
+3. What do you do on Saturday?
+When finished with the task, ask each student to report to the class one of the responses he/she received.
+Example: Bill plays football after school.
+The results can be made into a survey.

-- 6. Acting out (P.E., Art) Make a list of activities (sports, watching TV) in the target language.
-Cut them up and put them in a hat.
-Have students select an activity one at a time and act it out.
-The first student to guess the activity in the target language goes next. - 7.
-French-speaking country or America?
-(Social Studies) Make a list on an overhead of various free time activities in the target language.
-Call on students individually and point to an activity.
-Ask which culture would be more likely to do it. - 8.
-Likes or dislike (Language Arts, P.E.)
+7. Los Estados Unidos o el mundo hispánico?
+(Social Studies) Give student pairs a list of various free time activities in the target language.
+Ask students which culture would be more likely to do the activity.

+8. ¿Te gusta o no te gusta?
+(Language Arts, P.E.)
 Divide the class into pairs/partners.
 Give each pair a picture of an activity.
 One partner says what is depicted in the target language, such as, "They are playing soccer."
 The second person gives his opinion of the activity: "I like soccer."
 Pass the picture on to the next pair, until all have seen each picture.

-Interpretive Communication Tasks:
+Interpretive Communicative Tasks